Dpandit07/Personal/content/Student/2023-03-23-world-health-day-quiz-competition-whd-quiz/index.en.md

     -   Final Round

--   Elimination round will be MCQ based with negative marking will be conducted o **3rd April 2023**.
+-   Elimination Round will be MCQ based with negative marking and will be conducted on 3rd April 2023.

--   The final round will be conducted on 10th April 2023.
-The final quiz will have four rounds

-    -   Rotation round

-    -   Visual question round

-    -   MCQ round with no negative marking

-    -   Rapid fire round with no negative marking
+-   The Final Round will take place covering four rounds on 10th April 2023, which are: o Rotation round o Visual question round o MCQ round with no negative marking o Rapid fire round with no negative marking

--   Last date for registration: **31st March 2023**.
+So, register yourself at the earliest to participate in this exciting competition and demonstrate your acumen on the World Health Day's historic significance on the health and well-being of people across the globe.

 -   For registration [click here](https://docs.google.com/forms/d/1ju8xDKyUUemCjSPuxcRJ6zXJFJ0fFGMPhO1h__bQ7oM/edit?usp=forms_home&ths=true)